 On June 17, the School Board voted unanimously to place a bond levy on the November 5 ballot that would build a new 6th through 12th grade school building.
 The new school would be constructed as two separate spaces with age appropriate divisions and shared areas.

-The bond issue is necessitated by our aging, inefficient buildings that disrupt and district from the productive learning environment the District is trying to provide.
+The bond issue is necessitated by our aging, inefficient buildings that disrupt and distract from the productive learning environment the District is trying to provide.
 Challenges in buildings throughout the District include:

 The State of Ohio reviewed our buildings and concluded they are beyond repair and no longer suited for today’s education.
 According to the State’s thorough analysis, the cost just to renovate our buildings to minimum standards would be nearly equal to the cost of building new schools.